Harrison Burton: Cup Series

 Burton started the 2024 season with a 39th-place DNF at the 2024 Daytona 500.
 His best finish in the season was tenth at Talladega.
 On July 3, it was announced that Josh Berry would replace Burton in the No. 21 in 2025.
 At the Daytona summer race, Burton beat out Kyle Busch by 0.047 seconds and scored his first career Cup Series win with his father Jeff in the booth.
 His win was also the 100th Cup Series win for the Wood Brothers and their first win since Ryan Blaney at Pocono in 2017.
 His win also secured him a spot in the playoffs for the first time in his Cup career.
 Unfortunately, he was eliminated from the playoffs at the conclusion of the Round of 16.
 Overall, Burton finished sixteenth in the standings, having scored just two top tens across the entire season.
 His average finish of 25.7 proved to be the lowest of all full-time Cup Series drivers in 2024, as well as the lowest average finish of Burton's Cup career.

 On May 12, 2025, Rick Ware Racing announced that Burton would drive their No. 51 car in the 2025 NASCAR All-Star Race, as his win at the 2024 Daytona summer race qualified him for the exhibition race for the first time in his career.
 Cody Ware, the driver normally in the No. 51, switched to the No. 15 for the All-Star Open.
 Burton finished twentieth out of 23 participants.

+In 2026, Burton became the reserve driver for Legacy Motor Club in the Cup Series.
+He was almost needed to finish the race at Circuit of the Americas in the No. 43 car in place of Erik Jones when he was not feeling well but Jones was able to finish the race.
+On August 29th, 2026, it was confirmed that Burton would fill in for Riley Herbst in the No. 35 car for 23XI Racing after Herbst experienced concussion like symptoms after a crash at New Hampshire the weekend prior.